TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-3-AWS-11 ELB & Auto Scaling.md

 AWS ELB is a managed service that provides load balancing to a fleet of instances.
 There are four types of ELBs:

-- Application Load Balancer:
+- ### Application Load Balancer:

 This ELB works using HTTP and HTTPS protocols (layer 7 of the OSI stack).

-- Network Load Balancer:
+- ### Network Load Balancer:

 This ELB works using TCP and UDP (layer 4 of the OSI stack).

-- Classic Load Balancer:
+- ### Classic Load Balancer:

 This ELB is outdated and not recommended for use.
 AWS has (so far) never stopped supporting any services.
 The reason for this is that it can harm existing applications.

-- Gateway Load Balancer:
+- ### Gateway Load Balancer:

 This ELB acts as a gateway into your network, as well as a load balancer.
 It will first route traffic to a (3rd party) application that checks the traffic, like an IDS/IPS or Firewall.
 After the packet has been inspected, the Gateway Load Balancer acts like a NLB routing to your application.
 GWLB act on layers 3 and 4 of the OSI stack.

-- Cloudwatch:
+- ### Cloudwatch:

 CloudWatch collects monitoring and operational data in the form of logs, metrics, and events, and visualizes it using automated dashboards so you can get a unified view of your AWS resources, applications, and services that run on AWS and on premises.

 - Autoscaling

 Autoscaling is a built-in feature that automatically adjusts how your AWS setup reacts to loads.
 Autoscaling is the service you use to make your RDS setup autoscale within limits that you specify.
 When you see the term autoscaling, think of the generic use of a feature (not necessarily a service) to make applications, services, and other AWS features add and remove resources as needed to make applications scale better and provide a consistent user experience.
-When you see Auto Scaling, think about the service that you specifically use to make autoscaling feasible with certain AWS services.
 The Auto Scaling feature enables your EC2 instances to handle loads without a lot of human intervention.

 ![AutoScaling](../00_includes/AWS-11%20ELB%20%26%20Auto%20Scaling/AutoScaling.PNG)